 The Water Communion, also sometimes called Water Ceremony, was first used at a Unitarian Universalist (UU) worship service in the 1980s.
 Many UU congregations, including this one in Livermore, now hold a Water Communion once a year, at the beginning of the new church year in September.

-Members bring to the service a small amount of water from a place that is special to them, and during the appointed time in the service, people one by one pour their water together into a large bowl.
+Members bring a small amount of water from a place that is special to them to the service, and during the appointed time in the service, people one by one pour their water together into a large bowl.
 As the water is added, the person who brought it tells why this water is special to them.
 The combined water is symbolic of our shared faith coming from many different sources.
-It is then blessed by the congregation, and it is later boiled and re-used in the garden.
+It is then blessed by the congregation and later re-used in the garden.